afurourrego/dungeonhack/README.md

 cd move

 # Build contracts
-sui move build
+one move build

-# Publish to Sui testnet (or OneChain when available)
+# Publish to OneChain testnet
-sui client publish --gas-budget 100000000
+one client publish --gas-budget 100000000

 # Save the output:
 # - Package ID